 You remember to take your car in for maintenance every 3000-5000 miles.
 You remember to get your physical every year.
-So why wouldn’t you also get your routine heating and air conditioning maintenance in Cocoa each season?
+So why wouldn’t you also get your routine heating and air conditioning maintenance in Melbourne each season?

 You may believe that if the AC kept you cool all last summer, or you didn’t run into any mishaps with your furnace last winter, that it’s not necessary to have a technician come out and do an inspection.
 But that’s where you could encounter malfunctions.